 The legal procedure for buying land in Kenya

 It is everyone’s dream to own a piece of land somewhere in Kenya.
-But do people know the process of land buying in kenya?
+But do people know the process of land buying in Kenya?
 The land is said to be one of the most promising investments you can venture into in Kenya.
 This is due to the fast-growing towns and industries from every corner of Kenya, leading to the rising of land prices.
-The land is also one of the most valuable fixed assets one can have.
-This is the reason why most people are trying to own lands. however, getting a piece of land in Kenya has procedures that you must follow.
+Land is also one of the most valuable fixed assets one can have.
+This is the reason why most people are trying to own land. however, getting a piece of land in Kenya has procedures that you must follow.
 The following are the procedures that you are supposed to follow:

 1. Search and inspection of the title deed

 Once you have identified the piece of land that you would like to buy, you should then visit the ministry of land headquarters at the county level, to confirm the owner of the land.
 You will be required to carry the title deed of the land to enable the research of the land.
 Also, by going to the ministry of land, you will be informed of any issues connected to the land.
 For example, maybe someone had used the land to get a loan or the land has been restricted by the court to be sold.
 In Kenya, a land search costs Ksh 520 and takes an average period of 6months.

 When satisfied with the results of the search and inspection of the title deed, then the seller’s advocate can prepare an offer letter.
 The letter of offer should contain the details of both the buyer and seller, a description of the land, the proposed land price and the mode of payment.
 To get the land at a lower price, negotiations between the two parties must take place.
 A wise buyer will offer a lower price than the fixed one after the search and inspection of the land.